bolducke/bolducke.github.io/_projects/websites.md

 ### Motivation

 I made contact with a contractor needed to rework his website.
 After we discuss the requirements, I rapidly started to use the tool that I learned over the summer.
+I was responsible of the overall conception.

 ### Overall Requirements
 * Look Modern & Professional